abkslm/claw-safeskills/README.md

 # claw-safeskills
 This is a repository of miscellaneous skills for OpenClaw agents that are designed to be safe, non-destructive, and non-intrusive.

+Instructions are only available for macOS at this time, ymmv with Linux and Windows.

 ## Skills

 All skills follow the expected [Agent Skills](https://agentskills.io/specification) specification.